ManqingLiu/MIMIC-Multitask-Learner/README.md

 Since getting access to this dataset needs training and approvals from PhysioNet, dataset is not included in this repository.

+## Codes
+Codes used to generate the result can be found in `MIMIC-Multitask-Learner.ipynb`.

 ## References

 1. Johnson, A., Pollard, T., Shen, L. et al. MIMIC-III, a freely accessible critical care database.
 Sci Data 3, 160035 (2016). https://doi.org/10.1038/sdata.2016.35.